jeff5/very-slow-jython/docs/src/site/sphinx/architecture/functions-in-java.rst

 conventions around the definition and calling of functions defined in Java.
 We might include in this:

-* Functions in modules defined in Jave.
+* Functions in modules defined in Java.
 * Abstract API intended to be public.
 * Private methods within the interpreter.
 * Methods in "discovered" Java objects.